Deploy to an Azure Kubernetes Service (AKS) cluster¶

 Enable the Skaffold

-builder to authenticate to your private container image registry in Azure Container Registry:ACR_NAME=<your private container image registry name> ACR_RESOURCE_GROUP=<your Azure resource group that contains your registry> ACR_LOGIN_SERVER=$(az acr show \ --name $ACR_NAME \ --expose-token \ --resource-group $ACR_RESOURCE_GROUP \ --output tsv \ --query loginServer) az acr login \ --name $ACR_NAME \ --expose-token \ --resource-group $ACR_RESOURCE_GROUP \ --output tsv \ --query accessToken | \ crane auth login \ --username 00000000-0000-0000-0000-000000000000 \ --password-stdin \ $ACR_LOGIN_SERVER
+kobuilder to authenticate to your private container image registry in Azure Container Registry:ACR_NAME=<your private container image registry name> ACR_RESOURCE_GROUP=<your Azure resource group that contains your registry> ACR_LOGIN_SERVER=$(az acr show \ --name $ACR_NAME \ --expose-token \ --resource-group $ACR_RESOURCE_GROUP \ --output tsv \ --query loginServer) az acr login \ --name $ACR_NAME \ --expose-token \ --resource-group $ACR_RESOURCE_GROUP \ --output tsv \ --query accessToken | \ crane auth login \ --username 00000000-0000-0000-0000-000000000000 \ --password-stdin \ $ACR_LOGIN_SERVERYou can skip this step if you have already configured Docker Desktop or Docker Engine authentication to the

-of your private container image registry in Azure Container Registry.If you don't use an Azure resource group for your private container image registry in Azure Container Registry, remove the
+loginServerof your private container image registry in Azure Container Registry.If you don't use an Azure resource group for your private container image registry in Azure Container Registry, remove the

-flags in the commands above.
+--resource-groupflags in the commands above.

 Configure Workload Identity Federation with Kubernetes¶

-to authenticate to Google Cloud APIs using
+Allow k8s-hybrid-neg-controller to authenticate to Google Cloud APIs using

 Kubernetes ServiceAccount tokens from a